nilaykumar/nilaykumar.github.io/content/blog/a-map-of-mathematics.md

 -   clicking on image links to full size image
 -   check whether eilenberg-maclane spaces paper appear in the dataset
 -   convert some of these links to references, appropriately
+-   consider vectorizing the slow construction of M

 <hr>